-Early Admission for SENIOR Columbia and Barnard Undergrads
+Early Admission for Columbia and Barnard SENIORS

 The Quantitative Methods in the Social Sciences (QMSS) Master of Arts Program at Columbia University invites undergraduate students of Columbia College, SEAS, Barnard and the Columbia School of General Studies to apply for early admission to the QMSS MA program for the opportunity to begin their MA coursework in their senior year.
 This option allows current Columbia undergraduate students to participate in MA coursework with a promise of official admission to the MA program following the conferral of their undergraduate degree.